jarvishou829/SUPS/README.md

 ## Usage
 ### Virtual scene
 To record data from the virtual scene, import our scene into your Unity simulator project and get start following the [LGSVL](https://www.svlsimulator.com/) tutorial.

+The zip file contains the scene which can be imported into Unity.
+(See [LGSVL-build-instruction](https://www.svlsimulator.com/docs/installation-guide/build-instructions/))

+The SUPS_scene file has already been built which can be uploaded as map.
+(See [LGSVL-add-map](https://wise.svlsimulator.com/maps/profile/add))

 ### SLAM tasks
 The sensors setups can be found in calibration.json.
 For getting start easily and reproducing the video above, we provide the yaml file according to [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) , [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion), and [LIO_SAM](https://github.com/TixiaoShan/LIO-SAM) format.
 See their tutorials to run the demos.